What could inspire numerous Grammy-winning recording artists to convene under the same roof for one night?

 One answer: legendary record producer Clive Davis.

 “Clive Davis: The Soundtrack of Our Lives” premiered Wednesday evening at Radio City Music Hall.
 The film is based on Davis’ 2013 autobiography.
-The two-hour documentary directed by Chris Perkel opened the 16th Annual TriBeca Film Festival in New York City.
+The two-hour documentary directed by Chris Perkel opened New York City’s 16th Annual TriBeca Film Festival.

 Arguably the most poignant moments in the film include Davis’s explaining that he wrote a letter to his protegee, Whitney Houston, after seeing the almost skeletal singer perform on a televised tribute to Michael Jackson in 2001.
 Davis reads a letter he sent her urging her to get help for her addiction.
 Later in the film, Davis explains that after Houston heard he would appear at the 2004 World Music Awards, the singer asked to appear in the show.
 He explains that he told her, “Whitney the last time I saw you, you looked like a skeleton.”
 Houston insisted to the record executive that she was doing much better and could handle performing.